sohaibnomanahmed/mac-setup/README.md

 brew upgrade
 ```

+## Terminal

+The size can be changed if wanted, to keep the same ratio 100:30, 110:33 or 120:36 works good.
+Also The information gather on the right side chekcboxes can be removed to not show them on the terminal statusbar.
+Also the vursor can be changed to underscore more Arch like if wanted.

 ## Oh-My-Zsh
 First install Oh-My-Zsh as described on their website: https://ohmyz.sh
 Then add the the autosuggestions plugin by following the steps on their github: https://github.com/zsh-users/zsh-autosuggestions in the INSTALL.md file, you could install it from homebrew as well (https://formulae.brew.sh/formula/zsh-autosuggestions), but the github version seems cleaner as it adds it to the plugins.